 Coffee is God to legions of the wide-awake, temporarily increasing brain power and sand-papering nerves.
-Decades before long haulers supersized Cokes and kept driving, a simple cup of mud did the trick.
-So big roadside coffee pots were one way to catch the heavily-lidded eye.
+Decades before supersized Cokes kept us alert and driving, a simple cup of mud did the trick -- and big roadside coffee pots were one way to catch the heavily-lidded eye.

 The Big Coffee Pot

 In the restored Moravian Village of Old Salem, you'll find the Mickey Pot, oldest of the giant vessels.
 Erected in about 1860, it was created to advertise the tinsmith business of two brothers.

 The little west Iowa village of Stanton was the hometown of the actress who played "Mrs. Olson" on countless Folgers coffee TV commercials.
 The Swedes honor her and their hot beverage heritage with two giant tributes -- a water tower coffee pot, and a humongous coffee cup water tower.

 Swedish Coffee Pot of Kingsburg

 While we're on Swedish pots, let's not forget Kingsburg, a Swedish theme town with a couple blocks of downtown decorated in a Nordic motif, complete with Viking and Dala horse restaurant.
 The water tower is made to look like a giant coffee pot, a la Stanton.

 Between Lexington and Buena Vista, a building that almost looks like a coffee pot sits on a the right side of a curving grade.
 The two-story corrugated metal structure qualifies as coffee-related by virtue of its roundness and the attached spout and handle.
 The lesson is you can attach a spout and handle to almost any structure and it becomes a coffee pot.

 World's Largest Coffee Pot

 Island Falls, Maine